nationalarchives/dr2-custodial-copy/README.md

 # DR2 Custodial Copy

-This repository contains three components which together make up the custodial copy service.
+This repository contains five components which together make up the custodial copy service.

 The principle of the Custodial Copy approach is described [here](https://zenodo.org/records/13647420)